China Railways HXD3D

 The HXD3D (和谐3D型电力机车) is a high power electric locomotive of China rated at 7.5 MW as it uses 6 Toshiba traction motors rated at 1.25 MW.
 The locomotive is produced by CRRC Dalian Locomotive Co.
-LTD. Like the China Railways HXD1D, China Railways HXD3D is expected to ease the tension in railway operation of quasi-high speed locomotives, and to fill a gap in China mainland of the actual quasi-high speed application of high power AC locomotives.
+LTD. The HXD3D, similar to the HXD1D, is expected to alleviate the operational challenges associated with quasi-high-speed locomotives and to address the lack of actual quasi-high-speed applications for high-power AC locomotives in mainland China.